Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 Using a knife as self-defense is, of course, a last-ditch effort.

-With a firm grip on self-defense basics, you’ll know that the use of a knife is dangerous in many ways, and I’d be doing you a disservice if I didn’t tell you exactly why you want to reconsider using a knife.
+With a firm grip on self-defense basics, you’ll know that using a knife is dangerous in many ways, and I’d be doing you a disservice if I didn’t tell you exactly why you want to reconsider using a knife.

 They’re Dangerous for Everybody

-Simple enough, if you have a knife, you’re going to want to use it.
+Simple enough, if you have a knife, you will want to use it.
 Trading punches with an assailant can result in broken bones, black eyes, and a smattering of legal trouble, but using a knife can be a fatal option.

 A few slashes and stabs to your attacker can result in permanent injury and even death, which is super permanent.